Scientific name of banana

 The cultivars are classified into genome groups based on their ploidy — whether they have 2 (diploid), 3 (triploid) or 4 (tetraploid) copies of each gene-bearing chromosome — and the relative contribution of the wild species from which they are derived.
 Simmonds and Shepherd developed a scoring system based on morphological characters to assign to a genome group the cultivars related to Musa acuminata alone, denoted by the letter A, or also to Musa balbisiana, denoted by the letter B, through hybridization.
 The main genome groups are: AA, AB, AAA, AAB and ABB.
 These genome groups cover the vast majority of known cultivars.

-Genome groups are further subdivided into subgroups of cultivars that are closely related to each other and as a result share a number of defining traits, such as the Cavendish, Plantain and East African highland bananas subgroups.
-This system allows people who are not familiar with a given cultivar — many of which have different names, depending on the region — to infer information about the cultivar based on its subgroup and genome group.
+Genome groups are further subdivided into subgroups of cultivars that are closely related to each other and as a result share a number of defining traits.
+Examples are the Cavendish, Plantain and East African highland bananas subgroups.
+This system allows people who are not familiar with a given cultivar — many of which have different names — to infer information about the cultivar based on its subgroup and genome group.

-In scientific articles, the name of the cultivar should be in single quotes, given that many subgroups have been named after a cultivar.
-It should also be accompanied by the genus, as well as the genome group and the subgroup when the latter are known.
+The recommendation is to put the name of the cultivar in single quotes.
+It should preceded by the genus (Musa), as well as the genome group and the subgroup when the latter are known.
 Example: Musa AAA (Cavendish subgroup) 'Robusta'.